-Building on the success of the early off-road DT-1 models, Yamaha Corporation in 1974 introduced the dual purpose Yamaha DT 125.
-This little mighty motorcycle had a reliable single cylinder two stroke air-cooled engine, Mikuni carburettor, V-shaped reed valve and reliable shoe shaped drum brakes both at front and rear.
+Building on the success of the early off-road DT-1 models, Yamaha Corporation in 1974 introduced the dual-purpose Yamaha DT 125.
+This little mighty motorcycle had a reliable single cylinder two-stroke air-cooled engine, Mikuni carburettor, V-shaped reed valve and reliable shoe shaped drum brakes both at front and rear.
 The double cradle frame of all DT series motorcycles have been modified to suit perfectly the dual purpose they have been designed for.

-The DT125 had lightweight body and raised fender and exhaust, which travelled from centre of the engine up and was tucked under the seat.
-The handlebars had cross members making them more rigid and stable, the front suspension was solved by hydraulic forks and dual shock swingarm was installed at rear.
+The DT125 had a lightweight body and raised fender and exhaust, which travelled from the centre of the engine up and was tucked under the seat.
+The handlebars had cross members making them more rigid and stable, the front suspension was solved by hydraulic forks and dual shock swingarm was installed at the rear.

 Yamaha DT125 was renowned for its strong acceleration, agility and responsive handling.

 Since introduced, DT 125 two strokes were ideal for a variety of functions whether it was commuting to work, dirt bike fun or off-road adventure.
 They were motorcycles both for leisure and work, especially popular in the farming industry.

 The 125cc DT motorcycle went through many modifications and updates over the coming decades, most noticeably the single shock absorber at rear swing arm called "monocross" on Yamaha DT 125 MX.

 The monocross system consists of one long hydraulic shock absorber attached to the frame on one end and the swing arm on the other.
 This way the up-down movement in the rear wheel area is realigned, which improves shock absorption and ensures good performance on rough surfaces and the rider's comfort.